mikeallen-eco/fish23/README.md

 mkdir rawdata
 cd rawdata
 ```
-10. Now that you are in the raw data file, run the wget commands for each sequencing pool in the command line.
+10. Now that you are in the rawdata folder, run the wget commands for each sequencing pool in the command line.
 The downloads take only about 30 s per pool.
 In between downloads for each pool, move the output text files into additional subdirectories so they don't get over-written.
 OK, now all of the sequencing data is safely on the cluster.